rachelesmee/website/foss4gukonline2020/index.md

 To follow.

 ## Cost
-The event will be free to attend - but on registration we will be strongly encouraging attendees (and/or their employers) to make a donation to a charity which is apprpropriate to our challenging times.
+The event will be free to attend - but on registration we will be strongly encouraging attendees (and/or their employers) to make a donation to a charity which is appropriate to our challenging times.

 ## Code of Conduct
 Participants at FOSS4G UK Online 2020 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).